€30 million for Lauwersmeer dyke ecology and priorities for water heritage

-Ecological benefits of dyke reinforcement
+Ecological benefits of dike reinforcement

 Last year, work began on reinforcing the Lauwersmeer dike.
-Credit was already granted at that time for two of the five potential link-up opportunities: the construction of thesecond access road to the port in Lauwersoog and major maintenance work on the western harbor dam.
-Now, the water board, as the client, has granted a loan of more than €30 million for three ecological projects along the dyke reinforcement route.
+Credit was already granted at that time for two of the five potential link-up opportunities: the construction of asecond access road to the port in Lauwersoog and major maintenance work on the western harbor dam.
+Now, the water authority the client, has granted a loan of more than €30 million for three ecological projects along the dyke reinforcement route.
 The aim of these three projects is to increase the ecological value along this part of the Wadden Sea coast and the hinterland and to soften the harsh transition between fresh and salt water.

-Natural transition between mudflats and dike
+Natural transition between mudflats and dyke

-At the tip of the rural section of the Lauwersmeer dike, artificial reefs and tidal pools are being used to create a natural and gradual transition between the mudflats and the dike.
+At the tip of the rural section of the Lauwersmeer dike, artificial reefs and tidal pools are being used to create a natural and gradual transition between the mudflats and the dyke.
 This will create more suitable habitats for shellfish and mollusks.
 Fish and birds will also benefit from a more nutrient-rich area.

 Expansion of the salt marsh at Westpolder